At a glance

 Stone dissolving diets, catheterisation, surgical removal of stones and increase water consumption.

-Uroliths are rock-like stones found within the urinary tract causing irritation and secondary infection.
+Uroliths are rock-like stones within the urinary tract that cause irritation and secondary infection.
 Struvite (also referred to as magnesium ammonium phosphate or MAP) account for approximately 65% of stones, 20% are calcium oxalate , other stones include calcium phosphate, ammonium urate, silica, and cystine.
-The stones are named after their mineral formation and are caused by varying reasons.
-It is important that your veterinarian identifies which stone(s) your cat has and treats accordingly.
+It is essential that the veterinarian identifies which stone(s) your cat has and treats accordingly.

 Crystals develop and combine to form stones over time.
-They are composed of a small amount of organic matrix, composed of mucoprotein, surrounded by layers of polycrystalline (many crystals) concretions.
+They are composed of a small amount of organic matrix, which is made up of mucoprotein, surrounded by layers of polycrystalline (many crystals) concretions.

 Urinary stones can lead to inflammation of the urinary tract, which may lead to urinary tract infection , or they can cause a urethral blockage, especially in male cats, leading to urinary obstruction.
-Blockage leads to uremic poisoning and hyperkalemia (high blood potassium).
-This is a life-threatening situation and veterinary assistance must be sought immediately.
+Blockage leads to uremic poisoning and hyperkalemia (high blood potassium) which is life-threatening.

-The underlying feature of urolithiasis is difficulty passing urine.
-Symptoms include:
+The underlying feature of urolithiasis is pain and difficulty passing urine.